poji/datasciencecoursera/README.md

-# datasciencecoursera
+# Data Science / Coursera Course

-repo for the coursera Data scientist course
+This is a simple repository for the coursera Data scientist course.

+Poji